Kim Kardashian West Reportedly Files For Divorce From Kanye West

 When reports about the couple’s impending split first began to circulate, it seemed that the biggest point of contention during the divorce would be the ownership of their Calabasas home and custody of their four children.

-While the $40 million (£28 million) house issue remains to be seen, sources with direct knowledge told TMZ that Kim is asking for joint legal and physical custody of their 7-year-old daughter North, 5-year-old son Saint, nearly 3-year-old daughter Chicago, and 19-month-old son Psalm.
+While the $40 million USD dollar house (plus $20 million USD in renovations) issue remains to be seen, sources with direct knowledge told TMZ that Kim is asking for joint legal and physical custody of their 7-year-old daughter North, 5-year-old son Saint, nearly 3-year-old daughter Chicago, and 19-month-old son Psalm.
 The source also claimed that the divorce is “amicable,” and that Kanye is “fine" with sharing custody.

 Kim and Kanye first became friends in 2000 and officially started dating in 2011.
 They married in Italy four years later.
 This will be Kim's third divorce, after marrying and splitting from music producer Damon Thomas in 2000 and basketball player Kris Humphries in 2011.
 This is Kanye's first.